solfincode/udemy-react-course/reduxbasics/README.md

    action creator - return type name of action todo reducer - take state and action and return new state and define what to do based on action category dispatch - make real action with action creator function

+4. results will be on console tab of browser